 - Our curriculum inspires learning both inside and outside of the classroom and promotes our belief that all children are lifelong learners.

-- To ensure that our curriculum offer provides our children with a wealth of experiences and opportunities to develop knowledge and skills for their future life choices.
+- To ensure that our curriculum offer provides our children with a wealth of experiences and opportunities to develop knowledge and skills for their next stage of education and future life choices.

 - To ensure the E-ACT values of ‘thinking big’, ‘doing the right thing’ and ‘team spirit’ underpin all that we do in developing our curriculum.

 - To remove significant barriers to learning to enable all pupils to reach their potential, no matter their starting point.

 - To ensure that children who start midway through the academic year of their educational career are fully supported to make at least good progress from starting points.

 - To promote strong achievement and high standards across all subjects studied.

 - To provide a curriculum that is carefully planned and sequenced, so that new knowledge and skills build on what has been taught before.